arbalogitshub/DAB_Feb23_2026_Repo/Midterm/docs/data-cleaning.md

 ### 1. Rename Columns
 - Replaced spaces with "_".
 - All column names are now lowercase in dataset.
-- A few columns were renamed to avoid confusion example: "Total Price" renamed to "total_cost" and "Quantity" to "quantity_purchased"
+- A few columns were renamed to avoid confusion example: "Total price_per_unit" renamed to "total_cost" and "Quantity" to "quantity_purchased"
 ---

 ### 2. Removing Duplicate